 - 1 Corinthians 1:2, “To the church of God that is in Corinth, to those sanctified in Christ Jesus, called to be saints…” (ESV)

-Other Protestant traditions name their churches after saints, too, including those in the Reformed and Anglican traditions.
-Baptist, Pentecostal, and non-denominational churches are less likely to name their churches after saints.
-(Also see Lutheran vs Episcopalian: What’s the Difference?)
+However, Baptist, Pentecostal, and non-denominational churches are less likely to name their churches after saints.
+(Also see Lutheran vs. Episcopalian: What’s the Difference?)

-The Lutheran teaching on saints emphasizes that Scripture only uses the term to describe believers in general, and not a unique class of believers.
-A person doesn’t have to have made a global ministerial impact or have miracles attributed to them to be nominated for sainthood, according to the Lutheran interpretation of the Bible.
+A person doesn’t have to have made a global ministerial impact or have miracles attributed to them to be a saint, according to the Lutheran interpretation of the Bible.

-- The Old Testament Hebrew word translated “saints” refers to people who are faithful and set apart to God: “he pious, godly, those of the people who were faithful, devoted to God’s service.”
+- The Old Testament Hebrew word translated as “saints” refers to people who are faithful and set apart to God: “he pious, godly, those of the people who were faithful, devoted to God’s service.”
 [1]

-- Similarly, the New Testament Greek word often translated “saints” means holy: “to make holy, consecrate, sanctify; to dedicate, separate” [2]
+- Similarly, the New Testament Greek word often translated as “saints” means holy: “to make holy, consecrate, sanctify; to dedicate, separate” [2]

-Does the Lutheran church honor saints?
+Does the Lutheran Church Honor Saints?

 - In Lutheranism, saints “are not mediators of redemption.”
 Lutheranism teaches that believers, through Jesus Christ, can approach God directly in confession or with prayers of petition.

-- Lutherans honor saints by thanking God for them.
+Lutherans honor saints by thanking God for them.
 God is the one who called, strengthened, and sustained believers in previous centuries to live holy lives of devotion.
-Like believers today, God upheld faithful men and women in the past and ultimately, thanks must go to Him.

-- Lutherans honor saints by learning from them.
+Lutherans honor saints by learning from them.
 People can learn from believers in previous centuries through biographies and literature that they wrote.
 Christians can read about the lives of people like Martin Luther, Mary the mother of Jesus, John Wesley (who is highly respected in the Lutheran tradition), and many more.
-Lutherans can also read the classic works of well-known believers like Augustine’s Confessions or John Calvin’s Institutes of the Christian Religion.

-- Lutherans honor saints by imitating their faith and other virtues.
+Lutherans honor saints by imitating their faith and other virtues.
 Christians today can not only learn objective truth from believers in previous centuries, but they can also learn how to live a life that is pleasing to God.
-Reading Confessions for example can help a reader understand Christian theology, but it can also inspire them to leave a life of sin and pursue holy living.

-“We do not deny in our Confession that the saints should be honored.
-This may be done in three ways: first, by thanking God for showing us examples of his grace in the lives of the saints, and for supplying the church with teachers and other gifts.
-Now as these gifts are great, we should highly esteem them, and praise the saints who made good use of them, as Christ in the Gospel praised the faithful servants, Matt.
-25:21,23.”
-[4]
+The Augsburg Confession reads, “We do not deny in our Confession that the saints should be honored.
+This may be done in three ways: first, by thanking God for showing us examples of his grace in the lives of the saints, and for supplying the church with teachers and other gifts.”

 The Lutheran Calendar of Saints

-The Calendar of Saints in the Lutheran tradition organizes the church’s remembrance of believers who lived in previous years.
-Days set apart for a saint is done so for the three reasons cited above: thanking, learning, and imitating.
-Below are examples of from the Lutheran Calendar of Saints.
+The church sets apart days for remembering saints for three reasons: thanking, learning, and imitating.
+Below are examples of the Lutheran Calendar of Saints.
 (Also see Do Lutherans Celebrate Lent?)

 Date | Saint Honored |